Apropos of nothing, a Czech dude on an upside-down horse. Mustn’t have had a travel agent to answer his ?’s.

 Short answer: go to Sherpa and put in your travel details.
 Longer answer: double check this against your destination’s state or tourism department’s site to make sure you’re getting accurate and current info.

 This is always a passenger/client responsibility.
-I can check the site for you, but making sure you meet a country’s entry requirements is on you.
+Making sure you meet a country’s entry requirements is up to you.
 Make sure to do your due diligence on this front—and ask your travel agent (me!) if you have questions.